katholt/reddog-nf/README.md

     - AllStats

+## Important note
+* Not currently using a strand bias cutoff
+    - this is only used in reddog when the runType is set to PE
+    - though runType is only ever set to phylogeny or pangenome
+    - it may be that runType should be replaced with readType in rr

 ## TODO
 * Remove argument types from functions (groovy allows args wo types)
 * Add checks for merge run